 The Chartered Institute of Arbitrators is a not for profit organisation working in the public interest through an international network of branches.
-It has a global membership of around 14,000 individuals who have professional training in private dispute resolution.
+It has a global membership of over 15,000 individuals who have professional training in private dispute resolution.

 The objects of CIArb are to promote and facilitate the development of all forms of private dispute resolution on a global basis.
 In doing so, the Australian Branch (CIArb Australia) provides training by way of its Accelerated Route to Fellowship Course, International Arbitration Award Writing Course and Award Writing Exam.
 It also conducts a Diploma in International Commercial Arbitration Course annually.
 On successful completion of the course and award writing exam, candidates are eligible to proceed to the fellowship grade within CIArb, and have their profiles publicly listed here.

 Additionally, CIArb Australia sponsors and conducts seminars, international commercial arbitration moots and other functions for the promotion of alternative dispute resolution in Australia, some notable events can be found here.
 To diary note the latest CPD program, please access our Events Calendar.